-Did you know there's a policy update section?
+Did you know there's a policy updates section?

 The Student Handbook is reviewed annually and completed in August for each academic year.
-While typically you will only see policy changes in August, the Policy Updates section is dated to show you the most recent updates as soon as you reach the page.
+While typically you will only see policy changes in August, the Policy Updates section is dated to show you the most recent updates divided between Academic Policies and Norms for Community Living and Policies.

-Did you know you can access old versions of the Student Handbook?
+Did you know you can access previous versions of the Student Handbook?

-While students are responsible for following Student Handbook policies as changes become effective, students are responsible for following the academic program policies for their year of entrance into the college.
-Visit the Handbook Archives page to review academic policies from your year of entry ino the College.
+While students are responsible for following Student Handbook policies as changes become effective, students are responsible for following the academic program policies for their year of entrance into the College.
+Visit the Handbook Archives page to review academic policies from your year of entry into the College.